See what mortgage you qualify for

-Getting more information from your real estate agent or researching the answers on your own can help you evaluate homes with open eyes and help you make any tough decisions while you’re house shopping.
+Getting more information about a potential home can help you evaluate the property with open eyes and help you make any tough decisions while you’re house shopping.

-Will I be living in or near a flood zone or other disaster-prone areas?
+1. Will you live in or near a flood zone or other disaster-prone areas?

 - Charge an annual premium that results in high monthly payments

-You should also learn about the home’s history of insurance claims to get a sense of possible problems down the road.
-For instance, a water damage claim may mean a greater likelihood of mold issues and future health hazards.
-(We’ll talk more about these hazards in a bit.)
+You should also look into a home’s history of insurance claims.
+Filed claims may signal possible problems down the road.
+For example, a water damage claim may translate into a higher likelihood of mold issues and future health hazards.

 Older homes have a certain allure for many buyers.
 In fact, homes with historical significance can be a wise investment.
 Whether the house is vintage or brand new, buyers need to consider any health hazards on or near the property.